Woman with arms lifted in victory. Adults over 21 can now sue foster parents who abused them as children in Washington.

 • Expose predators and negligent institutions.

-• Secure funds for therapy, medical bills, and lost opportunities.
+• Secure funds for pain and suffering and compensation;

 • Give survivors the power to say, “What happened to me was wrong, and it was not my fault.”

 Even if it is past your 21st birthday, you may still have the option of seeking damages through legal action.
-The Washington foster care abuse lawyers at Fuller & Fuller are here to listen to your story, help you understand your options, and guide you towards the solution you deserve.
+The Washington foster care abuse lawyers at Fuller & Fuller are here to listen to your story, even if you have never told your story before to anyone.
+We will help you understand your options and, if it meets the legal criteria after investigation, guide you towards the compensation you deserve.

 Schedule a Free and Confidential Consultation Today